How to cross Thai-Cambodian border by foot

 Not far from the border you can find Rong Kluea market, one of the biggest markets in Thailand, many sellers and buyers come here to stock up clothes and all sorts of merchandise, you can even rent a small electric golf car to visit the market, it’s paradise for shopping lovers.
 That was tempting, but focused on our goal to cross nothing could have distracted us!
 First of all we decided to change the thai currency in to us dollars, in one of the small banks not far from customs, cause strangely in Cambodia that’s what they use, they have a local currency but it’s used mostly when they give you change that’s inferior to 1 dollar.

-When you’re around the border it’s always good to keep you’re eyes open, scams are always ready to happen, people will try to give you fake visa or try to help you but don’t trust theme just say you already have a visa and head straight to customs, it’s pretty easy to find it, there are signs in english, should’t be a problem.
+When you’re around the border it’s always good to keep you’re eyes open.
+Scams are always ready to happen, people will try to give you fake visa or try to help you but don’t trust theme.
+It’s pretty easy to find the way, there are signs in english, should’t be a problem.
 Once you’re inside (upstairs for foreign passports) just get you’re stamp and cross.
 You’re almost there all you need to do is head to the Cambodian customs to get you’re visa in a small office.

 The visa costs 30 us dollars (you can also use bath) so be sure to have those on you before you get there with you’re passport, a passport photo and you will need to fill up the custom form in the office.
 Don’t worrie to much about the photo, if you don’t have it they’ll ask you an extra 5 dollars which is basically a bribe.
 If you got all the documentation they’ll probably ask an extra 100 bath, which is also a bribe.
 You’ll see the official sign on the top of the office that says 30 dollars per visa, but the guard will show you a different sign written by pen on paper that says 30 dollars plus 100 bath, best thing to do is pay the bribe and get trough with out arguing.